deeper-cloud/support-site/src/content/questions/how-to-create-new-ingredient.md

-# How to Create a new Ingredient
+# How to create a new ingredient

 Assigning ingredients to menu items using menu engineering improves kitchen staff efficiency and reduces errors.